Angela Rayner and Labour | Stop Attacking Workers

 Take action | Support Birmingham's refuse workers and get your rubbish and recycling collected and the dispute sorted

-Sign the petition to the lead commissioner Max Caller and council leader cllr John Cotton
+Send a postcard to the council leader cllr John Cotton